-- Identify the six locally significant heritage items identified in the EA in Schedule 5 to the LEP, and on the LEP Heritage Map, to apply LEP clause 5.10 Heritage Conservation. - Confirm that all Aboriginal Strategy Areas recorded in the Aboriginal cultural heritage assessment accompanying the EA have now been recorded on AHIMS. - Include under LEP Part 6 a new local provision relating to development within areas identified as having a high occurrence of known Aboriginal objects or places, or otherwise being archaeologically sensitive. - Work with local Aboriginal communities to consider whether it is appropriate to identify any of the Aboriginal Strategy Areas recorded in the Aboriginal cultural heritage assessment accompanying the EA in Schedule 5 to the LEP, and on the LEP Heritage Map, to apply LEP clause 5.10 Heritage Conservation.
+- Consider identifying the six locally significant heritage items identified in the EA in Schedule 5 to the LEP, and on the LEP Heritage Map, to apply LEP clause 5.10 Heritage Conservation.
+This would rely on updated heritage assessments. - Confirm that all Aboriginal Strategy Areas recorded in the Aboriginal cultural heritage assessment accompanying the EA have now been recorded on AHIMS. - Include under LEP Part 6 a new local provision relating to development within areas identified as having a high occurrence of known Aboriginal objects or places, or otherwise being archaeologically sensitive. - Work with local Aboriginal communities to consider whether it is appropriate to identify any of the Aboriginal Strategy Areas recorded in the Aboriginal cultural heritage assessment accompanying the EA in Schedule 5 to the LEP, and on the LEP Heritage Map, to apply LEP clause 5.10 Heritage Conservation.